catppuccin/tmux/README.md

 This plugin uses features that were only introduced into tmux in version 3.2.
-If you are using a version earlier than this, you can still have lovely catppuccin colors, the installation method just looks a little different.
+If you are using a version earlier than this, you can still have lovely gruvbox colors, the installation method just looks a little different.

 ```sh
 # In your ~/.tmux.conf